 - For breathing in only.

-- You will use by breathing in from the mouth with a special machine (nebulizer).
-Your doctor will teach you the right way to use.
+- Your child will use by breathing in from the mouth with a special machine (nebulizer).
+Your child’s doctor will teach you the right way to use.

 - Only use the type of nebulizer that you have been told to use.
 If you are not sure what type of nebulizer to use, talk with the doctor.

 - This drug needs to be mixed before use.
 Follow how to mix as you were told by the doctor.

 - Do not mix this drug until you are ready to use it.

 - Do not mix other drugs in nebulizer.

 - Use an inhaler that helps open your child’s airways before giving this drug.
 Talk with your child’s doctor.

 - Give this drug after other breathed in drugs.

 - Do not use if the solution is cloudy or has particles.